 In effect, the mega backdoor Roth is taking your retirement contributions and turning it up to 11.

-How Much can you Convert with a Mega Backdoor Conversion?
+How Much can you Convert with a Mega Backdoor Conversion in 2023?

 To calculate the maximum in after-tax contributions that you can make, subtract your 401K contributions and your employer’s matching contributions from that maximum.

-For example, if under age 50, and your employer matched 50% of your contributions, the maximum in after-tax contributions you could make for 2020 would be:
+For example, if under age 50, and your employer matched 50% of your contributions, the maximum in after-tax contributions you could make would be:

-If no match, the math would look like this:
+If no employer match was offered, for example, the math would look like this:

 The Benefits of a Mega Backdoor Roth